KEVIN-DEVV/KEVIN-DEVV/README.md

 🎯 **Experienced IT Auditor @ KPMG East Africa| Audit AI Champion | Azure AI Engineer | Responsible AI Advocate**

 Welcome to my GitHub!
-I'm a passionate and multi-skilled tech professional with deep experience in **IT Audit, Cloud Security, Responsible AI**, and **AI for Good**.
-I thrive at the intersection of **technology, ethics, and innovation**, helping businesses and society adopt AI responsibly.
+I am a software engineer, AI advocate, and IT auditor currently working with KPMG East Africa.
+I bring a rare fusion of technical depth in AI and cloud systems, combined with an auditor's precision in managing security and compliance risks.
+My career focuses on the intersection of AI, cybersecurity, and audit—where I specialize in evaluating AI systems against ISO standards like ISO 27001 and the emerging ISO 42001 (AI Management Systems).
+As an AI Champion at KPMG and the founder of the Responsible AI Alliance (RAI) Alliance, I have trained professionals and youth on responsible AI, assessed AI-enabled platforms, and led compliance reviews of systems integrating frontier technologies.
+With certifications in Microsoft Azure AI and Security, I aim to align intelligent systems with risk-aware governance models, ensuring they operate safely, ethically, and transparently.
+.

 ---